jshadbolt/admin-dashboard/README.md

-# admin-dashboard
+# blog-admin-dashboard
-Layout design for an admin dashboard.
+Layout design for an blogging dashboard.